parthdhwajendramishra/Middleware-Example/README.md

 <p align="center"> This respository containes different programms to understand the concept of middle ware in nodejs.

-A middleware is a program that that works betweemn the time server get the request and time server send the request.
+A middleware is a program that that works between the time server get the request and time server send the request.
 </p>